Type error evaluating (fn:collection(...))

 Yes, I think that before the fix for bug #4382 we were sniffing the file to detect content type if the file extension was unknown, but after the fix that stopped working, at least for file:// URIs.
 It's now reinstated.
 But you might like to consider registering additional file extensions (such as .dita) with the configuration.

-#12 Updated by Radu Coravu 10 months ago
+#12 Updated by Radu Coravu about 1 year ago

 One mention about the usage of this utility: